mtlynch/mtlynch.io/content/posts/stripe-recording-its-customers/index.md

 }
 ```

-If you're not already using Content Security Policy, it's not worth implementing it just to hobble Stripe.
-If you do have a working policy in place, you may as well use it to flag any funny business from Stripe.
+It's probably not worth implementing CSP solely to hobble Stripe, but if you have a working policy in place, it can provide additional assurance that Stripe's library will run only on your payment pages.

 ## Demo site